Micron Technology (MU) Wolfe Research Auto, Auto Tech and Semiconductor Conference 2026 summary

 Wolfe Research Auto, Auto Tech and Semiconductor Conference 2026 summary

-Multi-year supply agreements with specific commitments are progressing, reflecting the strategic importance of memory and storage.
+Multi-year supply agreements with specific commitments are being negotiated, reflecting the growing importance of memory and storage in AI and broader devices.

 Latest events from Micron Technology